 Given a set of datasets from multiple environments, the CoCo algorithm solves the following optimization,

-where each environment's risk $R^e(\alphav)$ is approximated by its empirical estimate.
+where $\circ$ is the Hadamard product and each environment's risk $R^e(\alphav)$ can be approximated by its empirical estimate.

-As we will see in the subsequent sections, this objective stems from the idea of the directional derivative~\citep{rudin1964principles,marban1969directional}, and its role in the first-order conditions for the optimizer of each environment's risk function.
-The solution to \Cref{eq:coco-intro} is the intersection across environments of all points that minimize each term $\norm{\nabla R^e(\alphav) \circ \alphav}_2$.
+As we describe below, this objective stems from the idea of the directional derivative~\citep{rudin1964principles,marban1969directional}, and its role in the first-order conditions for the optimizer of each environment's risk function.
+Under invariance assumptions, the solution to \Cref{eq:coco-intro} is the intersection across environments of all points that minimize each term $\norm{\nabla R^e(\alphav) \circ \alphav}_2$.
 When the environments are sufficiently heterogenous---that is, when there is enough variety in different $\rmp^e(\xv)$ and outcome noise---this optimization is solved by the causal coefficients.

 \Cref{eq:coco-intro} is the basic optimization problem behind CoCo.
-The rest of this paper presents its theoretical foundations, the assumptions under which its solution is the true causal coefficients, algorithms for solving \Cref{eq:coco-intro} from multi-environment data, and studies about the performance of CoCo on several simulated and real datasets, both with linear predictors and with nonlinear predictors.
-When compared to classical ML and the IRM methods of \citet{arjovsky2019invariant}, CoCo improves the estimation accuracy of causal coefficients and the predictive accuracy in new environments.
+The rest of this paper presents its theoretical foundations, the assumptions under which its solution is the true causal coefficients, algorithms building on and solving \Cref{eq:coco-intro} from multi-environment data, and studies about the performance of CoCo on several simulated and real datasets, both with linear predictors and with nonlinear predictors.
+When compared to classical ML and Invariant Risk Minimization (IRM) \citep{arjovsky2019invariant}-related methods, CoCo improves the estimation accuracy of causal coefficients and the predictive accuracy in new environments.

-Broadly, CoCo represents progress towards multi-environment optimization for causal estimation, and it helps explain the empirical success of IRM when data is linear-Gaussian or linear-Bernoulli.
+Broadly, CoCo represents progress towards multi-environment optimization for causal estimation, and it helps explain the empirical the success of IRM when data is linear-Gaussian or linear-Bernoulli.
 Compared to IRM, CoCo requires fewer environments to identify causal coefficients and enjoys a more stable training procedure.
 Practically, CoCo is compatible with general graph structures, can be used with flexible ML tools such as deep neural networks, scales well to high-dimensional problems, and is easy to implement.

 The paper is organized as follows. \Cref{sec:related} situates this paper in the broader landscape of the research literature on multi-environment analysis. \Cref{sec:method} describes the methodology and theoretical basis for CoCo. \Cref{sec:connection} presents the connections between CoCo and IRM in mathematical detail. \Cref{sec:identify} studies the identification properties in detail, particularly in the setting of a linear SEM, and \Cref{sec:nonlinear} extends CoCo to nonlinear models. \Cref{sec:experiment} presents a study of CoCo with synthetic, semi-synthetic and real-world data.